yasirkhaan7/YsrWhatsApp/README.md

 # Wtsp_Cloner
-this repo is made for whatsapp cloning . enjoy it... ask for cmds.
+this repo is made for whatsapp cloning . enjoy it... ask for username and password 🔑

 # cmds

 git clone git clone https://github.com/yasirkhaan7/YsrWhatsApp.git.